 Technical Guidance- To review projects by federal, state and local government agencies and private parties that have the potential to affect fisheries resources, and to provide technical advice or decisions to mitigate impacts on these resources.
 Provide landowners and other private parties with technical advice and information to sustain and enhance fisheries resources.
-Objective accomplished: (5) 310 and (5) 124 projects were reviewed; attended three Walleye Unlimited meetings and helped with six school programs and fishing events related to the "Hooked on Fishing" program.
+Objective accomplished: (2) 310 and (4) 124 projects were reviewed along with one stormwater review with local agencies.

 Angler Education- To enhance the public's understanding, awareness and support of the state's fishery and aquatic resources and to assist young people to develop angling skills and to appreciate the aquatic environment.
 Objective accomplished through staff participation in the "Hooked on Fishing" programs with local grade school children, planning and conducting of fall and winter fishing trips with area grade school and junior high students.
-Public presentations were also given on area fisheries in Havre, Great Falls and Malta.
-Staff also attended Walleye Unlimited meetings in Havre and Malta to provide information.
+Public presentations were also given on area fisheries in Havre and multiple articles and information on local fisheries were provided via Facebook posts and videos, as well as newspaper outlets.